-(Last Updated on : 22/03/2016)
+(Last Updated on : 11-09-2018)

 , the birth place of Gautama Buddha

 and later from early India.
 The spreading of Buddhism

 Concept of Buddhism

-Importance of Buddhism
+Significance of Buddhism

 Buddhism is important for an individual to rise above the mundane attachments to attain salvation.
-The ways to attain it are laid down by the founder of this path Gautama Buddha.
+The ways to attain it are laid down by the founder of this path; Gautama Buddha.
 It is widely believed that his principles, teachings and philosophy

 Foundation of Buddhism

 Lord Buddha, the founder of Buddhism, was the one who was responsible for propagating the doctrines of Buddhism.
 Born at Lumbini, in the territory of the Sakya

-The teachings of Buddha
+Teachings of Lord Buddha

-which are the cornerstone of Buddhism and also the fundamental idea of Buddha's teachings are the simplest ways to understand the very essence of Buddhism.
+which are the cornerstone of Buddhism and also the fundamental idea of Buddhas teachings are the simplest ways to understand the very essence of Buddhism.
 These are the principles which Gautama Buddha realised while he was meditating.

 , the Origin of Suffering or Samudaya, the Cessation of Suffering or Nirodha and the Way that leads to the Cessation of Suffering.
 The doctrine of the noble eightfold truth contours the very foundation on which the later philosophies of Buddhism evolved.
 Buddha preached that if one follows these principles then he would definitely attain enlightenment.

 Dharma in Buddhism